12 Surprising Signs Of Thyroid Problems

 An underactive thyroid can cause your blood vessels to become less flexible, which makes it harder for your heart to move blood to all the parts of your body.
 An overactive thyroid can increase blood pressure and make your heart beat faster.

 Constipation can be a sign of hypothyroidism, as can having a bowel movement frequently.

 If you have thyroid trouble, you might also have runny, loose stools.

 Unfortunately thyroid issues are common at menopause and many women are given medication such as Thyroxine or similar.

-As bioidentical progesterone also supports thyroid function it can be helpful to also add this, but always let your doctor know about any additional supplements to your medication you are taking.
+As bioidentical progesterone supports thyroid function it can be helpful but always let your doctor know as your need for medication may change.